act-framework/act/docs/concepts/reducers.md

 ```

 So if the value passed to the function matches 0, it runs the first function
-and so on, until the getting to final condition `T`, which is basically the "true
+and so on, until getting to final condition `T`, which is basically the "true
 function", i.e a function that always returns true (like in `() => true`), so
 it always matches any unmatched value, working pretty much as Haskell's
 `otherwise` or JS's `default`.